 Each individual scholarship award shall be $2,000 per recipient per year up to a maximum total contribution of $20,000, unless a change in the availability of Scholarship Program funds or college costs requires an adjustment in the amount of future awards.

-The award for each recipient will be contributed annually to an account in North Carolina’s National College Savings Program (“NCSP”) with the Foundation as account owner and the individual recipient as the beneficiary (“NCSP 529 Account”).
+The award for each recipient will be contributed annually to an account in North Carolina’s National College Savings Program with the Foundation as account owner and the individual recipient as the beneficiary (“NC 529 Account”).
 New recipients will be selected each year.

-Funds from the NCSP 529 Account established for a recipient may be used only for the purpose of education in a baccalaureate or an associate degree program at an Eligible Institution of higher education in North Carolina.
+Funds from the NC 529 Account established for a recipient may be used only for the purpose of education in a baccalaureate or an associate degree program at an Eligible Institution of higher education in North Carolina and for payment of Qualified Higher Education Expenses as allowed under Section 529 of the Internal Revenue Code.

 A nomination from a middle school or a college readiness/access group must be certified and signed by the school guidance counselor and principal of the school attended by the nominee ("Nomination Form").
 Each Nomination Form must also be accompanied by the Parent or Guardian Consent Form and submitted directly to the Foundation.